How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Eleutherococcus tincture 3 times a day, 3 ml.
 3 weeks

-calcium chloride You need to take 20 ml per day.
+Calcium chloride You need to take 20 ml per day.
 3 weeks

-Treatment of genital herpes folk remedies
+Treatment of genital herpes with folk remedies

-• The ability of chamomile to have an anti-inflammatory effect will help relieve pain and get rid of itching.
-Use it in the form of douching and washing.
-To prepare the infusion, 5 gr. dry grass and poured with boiling water in a volume of 200 ml.
+• Chamomile's ability to have an anti-inflammatory effect will help relieve pain and get rid of itching.
+It is used in the form of douching and washing.
+To prepare the infusion, take 5 grams. dry herbs and pour 200 ml of boiling water.
 All this is infused for about an hour.
-You can use it 2 times a day.
+Can be used 2 times a day.

 The use of folk remedies is possible only after their approval by the attending physician.